pattern-lab/website/patternlabsite/docs/advanced-page-follow.md

 ## How to Start and Connect to Pattern Lab with BrowserSync

-Running 'grunt serve' or 'gulp serve' from the command line of your working directory will start up Pattern Lab Node with BrowserSync.
+Running `grunt serve` or `gulp serve` from the command line of your working directory will start up Pattern Lab Node with BrowserSync.
 By default, BrowserSync will output four URLs of note:

 1. Local: [http://localhost:3000](http://localhost:3000)
 2. External: http://your.ip.address:3000